Milan woos luxury spenders with Baroque opulence

 Roses came back to form a tiger-print carpet at Roberto Cavalli, but were also at the last collection of Belgian designer Raf Simons for Jil Sander.

-Sander showed sophisticated coats in pastel colors and geometric cuts but the biggest applause was for Simons, whose departure has fuelled industry speculation about a possible move to Dior.

-Metal mesh and silver chains triumphed at Versace, where platinum-blond designer Donatella Versace created shiny body armor for medieval warriors.
+Metal mesh and silver chains triumphed at Versace, where platinum-blond designer Donatella Versace created shiny body armour for medieval warriors.
 Byzantine crosses were embroidered or printed on black for a Gothic look.
+(Reporting by Antonella Ciancio, editing by Paul Casciato)